 • Short Sprints: Start with 10-20 yard sprints at 50-75% effort, gradually increasing the distance and intensity.

-See also Top Speed Maintenance For Soccer Players
+See also Agility Training For Soccer Players

 Phase 5: Cool Down (5-10 Minutes)